Valayapathi (film): Cast

+Production

+Valayapathi is based on the epic poem of the same name.
+Since large parts of the epic were not available, the makers had to make fictional additions.
+Sowcar Janaki made her Tamil debut with this film.
+Since she was not fluent in the language at the time, she memorised her dialogues after converting them to her native Telugu.

 Soundtrack

 Music was composed by S. Dakshinamurthi and lyrics were penned by Bharathidasan, Kannadasan and K. D. Santhanam.

 Release and reception

 Valayapathi was released on 17 October 1952, Diwali day.
 The magazine Sivaji positively reviewed the film.
 According to Janaki, the film failed at the box-office because it was released alongside Parasakthi which became more successful.